Monairep/Monairep/README.md

 - 👋 Hi, I’m @Monairep
-- 👀 I’m interested in front end web deleopment
+- 👀 I’m interested in front end web development
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...